Tessi-Tms/TmsMediaBundle/README.md

 To install this bundle please follow the next steps:

-First add the dependency in your `composer.json` file:
+First add the dependencies in your `composer.json` file:

 ```json
 "repositories": [